aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 str = 'one' + str + 'two';
 ```

-Apart from IE, browsers try to expand the memory allocation for the string on the left of an expression and simply copy the second string to the end of it.
-So, in that browsers, it's recommended not to copy a long string, while there is a short one.
+Apart from IE, browsers try to expand the memory allocation for the string on the left of expression and simply copy the second string to the end of it.
+So, in those browsers, it's recommended not to copy a long string, while there is a short one.

 ```js
 var s1 = 'one';